jetherton/wtm/plugins/importantreports/readme.txt

 author website: http://ethertontech.com

 == Description ==
-Adds all of the provider layers into the maps present in the Ushahidi framework.
+Gives the option to highlight an important or new report as important.

 == Installation ==
-1. Copy the entire /allmaps/ directory into your /plugins/ directory.
+1. Copy the entire /importantreports/ directory into your /plugins/ directory.
 2. Activate the plugin.

 == Changelog ==